eval-protocol/python-sdk/development/CONTRIBUTING.md

 ### Authentication Setup for Development (Continued)

 For development and testing interactions with the Fireworks AI platform, you need to configure your Fireworks AI credentials.
-Reward Kit supports two methods:
+Eval Protocol supports two methods:

 **A. Environment Variables (Highest Priority)**